k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 ### Flutter application
 Flutter is quite a new framework, and an even newer part of it is dedicated to web development.
 To start playing with Flutter, install it on your system according to the instructions on [this page](https://flutter.dev/docs/get-started/install).
 And to add web support, follow the instruction on [this page](https://flutter.dev/docs/get-started/web).
-Currently, Flutter version> 2.0 already supports web development in stable version (until recently in beta version).
-If you are uisng Flutter in version below 2.0 you need to issue following commands before creating a flutter project:
+Currently, Flutter version> 2.0 already supports web development in stable version (until recently only in beta version).
+If you are using Flutter in version below 2.0 you need to issue following commands before creating a flutter project:
 ```sh
  flutter channel beta
  flutter upgrade
  flutter config --enable-web
 ```
-Running `flutter channel beta` replaces your current version of Flutter with the beta version which supports web development (Flutter < 2.0).
+Running `flutter channel beta` replaces your current version of Flutter with the beta version which supports web development.

-Then all you have to do is run `flutter create myapp` and we have the Flutter For Web application ready.
+Then all you have to do is run `flutter create myapp` to create application skeleton.
 In order not to have to install Flutter on my system and be able to easily transfer the project to another computer, I added the `Dockerfile_dev` file to the project with the appropriate Flutter configuration, thanks to which I can use the Visual Studio Code Remote - Containers extension.
 This extension lets you use a Docker container as a full-featured development environment.
 You can read more about it on [this page](https://code.visualstudio.com/docs/remote/containers).
 The mentioned `Dockerfile_dev` file looks like this:
 ```sh
 FROM ubuntu:20.04